milaxonyc/milaxonyc/README.md

-- 👋 Hi, I’m @milaxonyc
+- 👋 Hi, I’m @milaxonyc, but you can me Mila.
 - 👀 I’m interested in ...
 Car Mechanics, Computer science, Problem finding.
 - 🌱 I’m currently learning ...
 Computer science.
 - 💞️ I’m looking to collaborate on ...
 New entry level projects that might help me become better at Computer science and programming languages.